First, let's explain why this happens.

 Verify the voltage drop in your installation

-The company that sold you the solar system must, if asked, provide their Voltage Rise Calculations (VRC) between your Inverter & Point of Common Coupling (PCC) on the grid in writing.
+The company that sold you the solar system must, if asked, provide their Voltage Rise Calculations (VRC) between your Inverter & Connection Point on the grid in writing.
 Be prepared to give these to your DNSP if asked.

 Ensure they show a voltage rise of less than 2% and that they have been signed off by a CEC Accredited Installer.
 If you are worried that they might be 'fudged', then consider a second opinion from a well regarded local CEC accredited installer.
 Be prepared to pay for the second opinion.